ZongN/eeglab-stylized/Readme.md

 * Hertz is 256.
 * Channel information is written in *Inf18.ced* file.
 * Output file name can change in *time.m*.

+If you are the author and you think this sharing is not suitable, please contact me.
+Thank you !